 Where is the best space for you to practise?

-When you're planning for incorporating mindfulness into your everyday life, make your plans realistic.
+When you’re planning for incorporating mindfulness into your everyday life, make your plans realistic.
 Build on your success by starting small.
 This 17 minute TED talk describes this perfectly.
-If you have time, watch this talk:
+Make some time to watch this talk:

 Strive for a streak

 Perhaps sometimes you might miss a day.
 Reward yourself by keeping track of your streak.

 Top tip: Keep track by putting your streak calendar on your fridge.
 Every day, you can use it as a prompt to remind you to keep up your streak.